Neural crest: Clinical significance

-Waardenburg's syndrome
+Waardenburg syndrome

-Waardenburg's syndrome is a neurocristopathy that results from defective neural crest cell migration.
+Waardenburg syndrome is a neurocristopathy that results from defective neural crest cell migration.
 The condition's main characteristics include piebaldism and congenital deafness.
 In the case of piebaldism, the colorless skin areas are caused by a total absence of neural crest-derived pigment-producing melanocytes.
-There are four different types of Waardenburg's syndrome, each with distinct genetic and physiological features.
+There are four different types of Waardenburg syndrome, each with distinct genetic and physiological features.
 Types I and II are distinguished based on whether or not family members of the affected individual have dystopia canthorum.
 Type III gives rise to upper limb abnormalities.
 Lastly, type IV is also known as Waardenburg-Shah syndrome, and afflicted individuals display both Waardenburg's syndrome and Hirschsprung's disease.
 Types I and III are inherited in an autosomal dominant fashion, while II and IV exhibit an autosomal recessive pattern of inheritance.
 Overall, Waardenburg's syndrome is rare, with an incidence of ~ 2/100,000 people in the United States.
 All races and sexes are equally affected.
 There is no current cure or treatment for Waardenburg's syndrome.

-Hirschsprung's Disease
+Hirschsprung's disease

-Also implicated in defects related to neural crest cell development and migration is Hirschsprung's disease (HD or HSCR), characterized by a lack of innervation in regions of the intestine.
+Also implicated in defects related to neural crest cell development and migration is Hirschsprung's disease, characterized by a lack of innervation in regions of the intestine.
 This lack of innervation can lead to further physiological abnormalities like an enlarged colon (megacolon), obstruction of the bowels, or even slowed growth.
 In healthy development, neural crest cells migrate into the gut and form the enteric ganglia.
 Genes playing a role in the healthy migration of these neural crest cells to the gut include RET, GDNF, GFRα, EDN3, and EDNRB.
 RET, a receptor tyrosine kinase (RTK), forms a complex with GDNF and GFRα.
 EDN3 and EDNRB are then implicated in the same signaling network.
 When this signaling is disrupted in mice, aganglionosis, or the lack of these enteric ganglia occurs.